PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Results

-In this section, we report the position, orientation and joint-wise errors of our baseline model, which is trained on the train set of Human3.6M.
-Following the SoA methods \cite{banik_3d_2021,xu2021graph,zhao_graformer_2021}, we use the noisy 2D joint predictions by \emph{Cascaded Pyramid Network} (CPN) \cite{Chen_2018_CVPR} as the input node features.
-For the bone features, the 2D bone rotations derived from the joint positions are used.
-To validate the generalization performance of our model, we also evaluate on the MPI-3DHP and MPI-3DPW datasets.
+In this section, we report the position and orientation evaluation of our \SB{baseline} models PGN++ and \pgnt{}.
+Following the SoA methods~\cite{banik_3d_2021,xu2021graph,zhao_graformer_2021}, we use the noisy 2D joint predictions by \emph{Cascaded Pyramid Network} (CPN)~\cite{Chen_2018_CVPR} as the input node features.
+For the input bone features, the 2D bone rotations derived from the 2D joint positions are used.